Supporting Children’s Social and Emotional Wellbeing at St Mary’s Catholic Primary School

 We are proud to be a Rainbows school.
 This is a programme to help children who have suffered from loss or bereavement of any sort (it includes both death and separation).
 It is run by Mrs Ireland, Mrs Copeland and Miss Pearse.
 Please speak to Mrs Beaven if you would like to more know.

 Mrs Kale is our Family and Pupil Mentor.
-She can work with children in school to identify barriers to attendance and learning, but is also there to support families with attendance, behaviour, home life, anxiety and more.
+She works with children in school to identify barriers to attendance and learning, but is also there to support families with attendance, behaviour, home life, anxiety and more.
 Mrs Kale can help families to access a wide range of support services such as Early Help and Young Carers.
-Mrs Kale runs a Community Café each week at school….come along and chat to her and other parents, all are welcome!
+Please do reach out if there is something we can help you with.

-We are extremely lucky to work with fully accredited play therapists Evelyn Saunders and Ellie Griffiths.
+We are extremely lucky to work with Evelyn Saunders, a fully accredited play therapist.
 Children have the opportunity to explore emotional issues through play, art and discussion.
 It is the child’s special place, away from the demands of the classroom and of home.
 Parental involvement can be important and may be included at different stages of the work as appropriate.

 Education Mental Health Practitioners (EMHPs)